leodube/DigitalGarden/🔧 Projects/home.server/Case Study - Wolfgang's Power Efficient Home Server.md

 - **mATX and ATX:** Recommendation is to find motherboards that support at least Intel 8th gen CPUs.
 Some options:
 	- Fujitsu 8th and 9th gen
 	- Fujitsu 6th and 7th (won't work with Intel 8th gen)

+**Package C-States**
+Power efficient semi-idle states the system can go in to if not a whole lot is going on.
+The higher number on the C-state cooresponds to higher power savings.